You can save the Monarch butterfly by Planting Milkweed.

 THE MONARCH BUTTERFLY POPULATION IS IN DECLINE

-The Monarch butterfly population has decreased up to 75%–90% depending upon the year.
+The Monarch butterfly population has decreased 75%–90% depending upon the year.

 WHY IS THIS HAPPENING?

-Monarchs are being threatened by a number of factors:
+Monarchs and other pollinators are being threatened by a number of factors:

-- Habitat loss (loss of milkweed and native plants)
+- Habitat loss (loss of milkweed and other native nectaring plants)

-- Without milkweed, there would be no Monarch butterfly
+- Without milkweed, there is no Monarch butterfly

 - Introduced diseases

-- The use of neonicotinoids, which chemically alters plant pollen and nectar, make it toxic to pollinators
+- The use of neonicotinoids, which chemically alters plant pollen and nectar, making it toxic to pollinators

 - A reduction of native plant habitats across 40 million acres in the U.S. due to land use alterations